America (talk show): Ratings

 Despite Paramount's best efforts, America met with low ratings from the start.
 The year 1985 was a major one for syndicated programming as stations had many options to choose from to fill slots in their schedules.
-This led to an overabundance of choices and not enough places for them to go; new shows that were able to get slots like Paramount wanted for America often found themselves facing off against a popular talk show like The Phil Donahue Show, or perhaps another first run syndicated program like the popular game show Wheel of Fortune or courtroom shows like The People's Court that had been established as hits.
+This led to an overabundance of choices and not enough places for them to go; new shows that were able to get slots like Paramount wanted for America often found themselves facing off against a popular talk show like The Phil Donahue Show.
+In other markets, shows like America would be up against other first-run syndicated programming that had established audiences, such as the game shows Jeopardy! and Wheel of Fortune or courtroom series like The People’s Court or Divorce Court.
+Further still, some markets did well with reruns of comedic or dramatic series, or even cartoons, in the late afternoon.